FLUX-SE/all_docs/en_US/spat_revolution_doc/Installation_and_Activation.md

 ## Redeem a License Code from activation code
 FLUX:: uses the iLok license management system to deliver software licenses to users.
-If you have received an activation code (such as from a dealer purchase),you can use the Redeem License Code window to activate your license.
+If you have received an activation code (such as from a dealer purchase), you can use the Redeem License Code window to activate your license.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/FLUX/Account/RedeemLicense.png ':class=img-title')